zubeydesisman/cli-applications-simple-blackjack-seattle-web-102819/README.md

 ## Objective

-Practice conditional logic including nested conditionals by making a command line game that plays blackjack.
+Practice conditional logic and loops by making a command line game that plays blackjack.

 # Instructions

-Your code will go in `lib/blackjack.rb`.
+All your code will go in `lib/blackjack.rb`.
 This lab is test driven so just run `rspec` to get started.

 Once every test is working, run  `ruby lib/runner.rb` from the root directory to play!